 The rates are set to allow us to recover costs incurred in serving our customers, including earning a return on equity.
 Both the definition of equity and the method to determine an appropriate return on this equity are defined by Special Directions from the B.C.
 Government.
 The Special Directions require annual dividend payments to the B.C.
 Government of 85 per cent of our net income, adjusted for capitalized finance charges and related amortization.
+The annual dividend payment is reduced if the payment increases BC Hydro's debt to equity ratio above 80:20.

-Since 1998, BC Hydro's rate increases have remained below the rate of inflation as recorded by the Consumer Price Index, and well below those of similar service providers.
+Over the last decade, BC Hydro's rate increases have been relatively low when compared to the rate of inflation, as measured by the Consumer Price Index, and increases in rates for the provision of other services.